-A SURVEY of the town centre two years ago revealed that a third of grocery outlets and shops were inaccessible to wheelchair users, along with half the medical services, over 40 per cent of restaurants and pubs.
+A SURVEY of the town centre a few years ago revealed that a third of grocery outlets and shops were inaccessible to wheelchair users, along with half the medical services, over 40 per cent of restaurants and pubs.
 Only cafes came close to full accessibility, with 83 per cent accessible.

 As one of her final activities as Mayor of Blandford in 2012 to 2013, town councillor Sara Loch and her escort Dick Riddle borrowed one of the DAG wheelchairs to conduct a survey of disabled access and dropped kerbs in the town centre.